Maybe you’re launching a new business and need a website? Or perhaps you’re looking to take your existing business online.

 That’s why web hosting exists.
-Essentially, web hosting involves paying a company such as GoDaddy to host your website on your behalf.
+Essentially, web hosting involves paying a company, such as GoDaddy, to host your website on your behalf.

 If you want to learn more about web hosting, you can check out this guide.

-But for more complex sites, you may need to hire someone to write copy for your website, and maybe even take images.
+But for more complex websites, you may need to hire someone to write copy for your website, and maybe even create images and video.

 You might want a few added extras, such as a blog or links to your social media accounts, but nothing too fancy.

 This kind of website tends to be suitable for tradesmen, freelancers and other kinds of businesspeople who will be generating leads from their site but not looking to attract customers through the door.

-If you’re running a cafe, restaurant, bar or similar business you’ll have a couple of main priorities.
+If you’re running a cafe, restaurant, bar, or similar business you’ll have a couple of main priorities.
 The first is to let people know what you serve, and the second is to let them know where you serve it.